-Planned Changes to Waiting List in FY 2024 ii.
+ii.
+Planned Changes to Waiting List in FY 2024

 Waiting List Name Description of Planned Changes to Waiting List Federal MTW Project- Based Voucher Program LMHA has approved several owner-managed site-based waiting lists for PBV sites developed as replacement housing as a result of the Beecher Terrace CNI.
-The following developments may open site-based waitlists in FY 2024: The Prestonian, the Eclipse in Russell, Newbridge , and Gateway on Broadway.
+The following developments may open site-based waitlists in FY 2024: The Prestonian, the Eclipse in Russell, and Gateway on Broadway.
 LMHA may also form a waitlist of former Iroquois Homes public housing residents who are interested in residing in the Iroquois Senior Living Community, once constructed.
-The only occupancy criteria for former Iroquois residents to return to the development will be that they must be lease compliant and be part of an elderly household (age 55+).
-Federal MTW Housing Choice Voucher Program Upon conversion to new software, LMHA will begin accepting electronic applications to its HCV Program during FY 2024.
+The only occupancy criteria for former Iroquois residents to return to the development will be that they must be lease compliant and be part of an elderly household (age 55+) Federal MTW Housing Choice Voucher Program Upon conversion to new software, LMHA will begin accepting electronic applications to its HCV Program during FY 2024.
 Applicants will be able to apply to both the HCV and Public Housing programs using a single application once both programs have transitioned to the new software.
-On July 1, 2023, LMHA will close the tenant-based waitlist to Applicant Families, with the exception of all Applicant Families receiving a preference, Applicant Families referred by Special Referral Programs, Applicant Families seeking a Special Purpose Voucher, and Applicant Families applying to the SRO Program.
-Federal MTW Public Housing Units LMHA may close the one-bedroom Public Housing waitlist in FY 2024.
-Upon conversion to new software, LMHA will begin accepting electronic applications to its Public Housing Program in FY 2024.
+On July 1, 2023, LMHA will close the tenant-based waitlist to Applicant Families, with the exception of all Applicant Families receiving a preference, Applicant Families referred by Special Referral Programs, Applicant Families seeking a Special Purpose Voucher, and Applicant Families applying to the Section 8 Mod Rehab or SRO programs.
+Federal MTW Public Housing Units Upon conversion to new software, LMHA will begin accepting electronic applications to its Public Housing Program in FY 2024.
 Applicants will be able to apply to both the HCV and the Public Housing programs using a single application once both programs have transitioned to the new software.